environment-toolkit/et/CLI.md

 et init [<library-ref>/]<beacon-type>
 ```

-Init will automatically add the beacon library to the current `context`.
+Init will automatically add the beacon library to the current `grid`.

 ### Stand up Spec